tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 runs on MacOS-10.5 PowerPC targets.

-**NOTE:** I made a slight modifications to the `build_gcc.sh` script in order for it to retrieve the mainline GCC-5.5.0 source and to download the build the prerequisites.
+**NOTE:** I made a slight modifications to the `build_gcc.sh` script in order for it to retrieve the mainline GCC-5.5.0 source and to download the build prerequisites.

 **NOTE:** Further testing demonstrates that GCC-10.5.0 also works with these